Sarkis Yedelian

 On 23 May 2017 Clr Yedelian OAM received a Certificate of Appreciation from Local Government NSW for his 13 years of service to the City of Ryde.

-Councillor Yedelian OAM has been a Councillor at the City of Ryde from March 2004 to present and he was Deputy Mayor for the period September 2007 to August 2009.
+Councillor Yedelian OAM has been a Councillor at the City of Ryde from March 2004 to present and he was elected three terms as Deputy Mayor for the period September 2007 to August 2009, and 2021-2022.

-On 13 December at Council’s extraordinary meeting Councillor Yedelian was elected as Mayor of City of Ryde.
+On 13 December 2022 at Council’s extraordinary meeting Councillor Yedelian was elected as Mayor of City of Ryde and on 26 September 2023 re elected As Mayor for another term.